jadenyue/NBA_Surrender_Analysis/README.md

 The model needs a coach attached to every game and a roster quality figure for every team, and it only includes coaches with at least 60 trailing team-games to have a large enough sample.
 That brings the 40,325 games down to 36,859 team-games across 123 coaches, and within those, the coach surrendered in 11.5%.

-My initial idea was to compare each coach against that 11.5%.
+My initial idea was to use a simple chi-squared test to compare each coach against that 11.5%.
 But coaches worked in different decades and with different rosters, and both of those affect how often a team ends up surrendering.
 Brian Keefe coaching the 18 win Wizards in 2024-25 is going to concede more than Steve Kerr coaching the 73 win Warriors in 2015-16, simply because Keefe finds himself in more situations where surrender is on the table, even if the two coaches have identical tendencies.

 So the true measure is about whether a coach's decisions **would** differ from another coach's in the exact same situation.
 Same RCR, same era, same roster quality, and then see whether one pulls his starters while the other keeps playing.